 Operation Recommendations Personnel Objective: To enhance worker protection by providing education and medical surveillance.
 Train all forepersons, on-scene supervisors, operators and handlers in good work practices.
 Provide periodic review and update of education and training.
 Provide pre-employment medical checkup and annual ongoing medical surveillance (see section 5).
 Procedures Objective: To assure that worker responsibilities are well understood, and that site-specific procedures are available in hard copy for reference.
 Prepare (and have readily available) explicit written instructions for all aspects of chemical use, facility operation, maintenance and emergency response.
 Identify and communicate precautions for all other on-site handlers of treated wood (including quality control personnel, sorters and transporters).
 Signing Objective: To assure clear and accurate signing of all wood preservation use areas.
 Identify the contents of all tanks (e.g. CCA work tank, PCP oil storage tank).
 Identify the function of each tank (e.g. concentrate tank, work tank).
 Prominently display personnel safety precautions and first aid procedures.
 Prominently display emergency response procedures.
 Prominently display emergency telephone numbers for medical aid, facility management, local environmental control agencies.
 Personal hygiene and safety precautions Follow precautions outlined in section 5, Table 1.
 Housekeeping Objective: To maintain a clean, orderly site.
 Define and practice regular housekeeping standards (suggest daily). contain all contaminated debris, minimize generation and accumulation of wastes, such as empty drums and containers (provide secure designated storage or dispose of in the appropriate manner).
 Visually inspect for, record and report leaks routinely as defined in the facility's procedure manual (preferably daily).
-December 1 Contain and repair leaks promptly.
+December of the second Contain and repair leaks promptly.
 Record keeping Objectives: To provide a secondary level of control for chemical losses.
 To enable a rapid assessment of potential hazards, in the event of a catastrophic incident (e.g. tank rupture, fire).
-Maintain accurate daily records for: - chemical delivery, use and inventory, equipment condition and maintenance.
-Described and compare hulls took volumes before and offer facility abut downs.
-Record and compare bulk tank volumes before and after facility shutdowns in excess of two days.
-If the page in volume are appropriate sheet for tank leaks and/or irregular. if changes in volume are apparent, check for tank leaks and/or irregular practices.
+Maintain accurate daily records for: chemical delivery, use and inventory, equipment condition and maintenance.
+Record and compare bulk tank volumes before and after facility shutdowns in excess of two days. if changes in volume are apparent, check for tank leaks and/or irregular practices.

-\All signing is preferably done in accordance with workplace hazardous materials informations system (WHMIS) requirements.
+^{}All signing is preferably done in accordance with workplace hazardous materials informations system (WHMIS) requirements.
 (Note: At this time, wood preservation chemicals are not yet included under WHMIS legislation.)